execRooted/S.E.G-Project/README.md

 # Secure Encrypted Gateway (S.E.G)

+*Download*

+This project is specificly for Windows, so just download the zip, and in a cmd window paste this command:
+`pip install -r requirements.txt`

 *This is a self-contained project, made 100% in Python.
 It includes a list of features, including:*

 ---